Curfew: Bangladesh

-On 19 July 2024 Bangladesh government declared a national curfew and announced plans to deploy the army to tackle the country’s worst unrest in a decade.
+On 19 July 2024, Sheikh Hasina-led Awami League government declared a national curfew and announced plans to deploy the army to tackle the public unrest in Bangladesh.
 The government announced the imposition of a curfew after days of clashes at protests against government job quotas across the country.

-On 4 August 2024 Bangladesh government declared a curfew again following the deadliest day of the protest with Mass shooting and a violent crackdown on the Non Cooperation Movement.
+On 4 August, government declared a curfew again following the deadliest day of the mass uprising on the non-cooperation movement.

 Canada

 Sign in a Montréal store window indicating that the store would close early due to curfew (2021).

 On 6 January 2021, due to a surge of COVID-19 cases and deaths in the province of Quebec, a curfew was ordered by the premier of Quebec François Legault.
 The curfew was adjusted for different areas of the province depending on the number of cases, amongst other criteria.
 The more populous areas, such as the urban areas of Montréal and Quebec City qualified as "red zones" and were placed under a curfew from 8 pm to 5 am while the less urban areas were either "orange zones" with a curfew from 9:30 pm to 5 am.
 This curfew was expected to be in effect from 9 January up to and including 8 February 2021.

 "Yellow zones" did not have curfew.
 However, the curfew did not end in February.
-It ended on May 28, 2021.
-On December 30, 2021, Quebec reinstated the nightly curfew this time starting at 10:00 pm to 5:00 am.
+It ended on 28 May 2021.
+On 30 December 2021, Quebec reinstated the nightly curfew this time starting at 10:00 pm to 5:00 am.
 Following the reinstatement of the curfew, studies came out doubting its effectiveness in lowering the transmission of COVID-19.